Is Generation Required for Data-Efficient Perception?: Additional Experimental details

 \section{Additional Experimental details}

 \textbf{Datasets.} We create datasets for our experiments in Sec.~\ref{sec:experiments} based on the PUG: Animals dataset~\citep{bordes2023pug}.
 This data consists of 43,520 high-resolution images which we resize to $224\times224\times3$.
+Images consist of two animals from 32 categories which can occupy four different positions (left, right, up, down).
+Each animal can take 5 different colors/textures (standard, blue, red, grass, stone).
+These animals are then placed on a background which can take 10 different values.

 To create PUG-Background, we create an OOD set containing 32,000 images which consist of unseen combinations of animal category and backgrounds, e.g., penguin in a desert in~\cref{fig:pug_data}, and a corresponding ID set containing 11,520 images.
 For PUG-Texture, the OOD set contains 16,000 images consisting of unseen combinations of animal and texture/color, e.g. blue elephant in~\cref{fig:pug_data}, and the ID set contains 27,520 images.
 Lastly, for PUG-Object, the ID and OOD set both contain 21,760 images.
-The OOD set here consist of unseen combinations of animal categories, e.g., rhinoceros and caribou in in~\cref{fig:pug_data}.
+The OOD set here consists of unseen combinations of animal categories, e.g., rhinoceros and caribou in~\cref{fig:pug_data}.